vivianskim20/climate-change/README.md

 Every file in this repository can be also found in my Google Drive (https://drive.google.com/drive/folders/1S5Ys2fv0L0xWvG6Gx8jBeZYuqU6_a8sj?usp=sharing).

 ### Storyboard
-This file has the overview of my project.
-It does not provide any programming details on how I came to certain conclusions.
+It's the overview of my project.
+It does not provide any programming details on statistical analysis.
 ![alt text](https://github.com/vivianskim20/climate-change/blob/main/storyboard.png)

 ### Dataset